-On contrary, Fig. 11b demonstrates that for strong EO-QDMA there is no significant change in SANS curves for the complexes with insulin at pH 7.5 and 8, because the charge of EO-QDMA changes negligibly (0.92 at pH 7.5 and 0.90 at pH 8), and, therefore, electrostatic interaction between polymeric chains and protein molecules in the complex is not affected.
+On contrary, Fig.11b demonstrates that for strong EO-QDMA there is no significant change in SANS curves for the complexes with insulin at pH 7.5 and 8, because the charge of EO-QDMA changes negligibly (0.88 at pH 7.5 and 0.86 at pH 8), and, therefore, electrostatic interaction between polymeric chains and protein molecules in the complex is not affected.
 At pH 11 the complex remains stable, since polymer and insulin remain charged, while the core radius, R, decreases to 7 nm.
-Stronger electrostatic attraction between EO-QDMA and insulin, due to more negative charge of insulin (Z is -0.6 and $\zeta$ is -35 mV) and more effective charge neutralization, causes formation of compact core of the complex.
+Stronger electrostatic attraction between EO-QDMA and insulin, due to more negative charge of insulin Z -0.6 and $\zeta$ -35 and more effective charge neutralization, causes formation of compact core of the complex.
+Lowering pH to 3 results in the inversion of insulin charge and complexes disruption.
+Therefore, simple polymer modification of weak PE into strong